 “So, how many legendary weapons are in here?”
 Phil slowly asked, wondering what she would say.

 I raised my hands to stop her.
-“It’s alright Coco.
+“It’s alright, Coco.
 They’re not the type to spill out such information.
 Right, you guys?”
 I examined their expression and body posture to see if they would move unnaturally.
-Even if a small flicker of movement or twitch, I was sure I was able to catch it with my dragon eyes that I had just switched into.
+Even with a small flicker of movement or twitch, I was sure I could catch it with my dragon eyes that I had just switched into.

 My lips twitched.
 Used as a picket fence?
 I couldn’t help but laugh inside my head, Don was the type to do that.

 “I honestly wouldn’t say I am not interested in such a sword.”
 Phil stated, “Legendary swords choose their masters.
 Right now, in my hand, I feel nothing.
 Also, I’m not the type to blatant speak about what you have to others.
 I don’t like trouble.”

 “See.”
 I glanced over towards Coco.
 “So far, they’re not going to do anything stupid.”
 Though, I wouldn’t completely trust Phil.
 He is a soon to be Demon Lord and who knows what kind of Demon Lord he will be.